 Our personal travel preferences

 We enjoy staying at a bed & breakfast.
-They’re usually cheaper than a hotel, in quiet residential neighborhoods, have more character, and you have the added bonus of a local to talk with and ask questions.
+They’re usually cheaper than a hotel, in quiet residential neighborhoods, have more character, fewer guests, the owners know your name, and breakfast is included!
+Plus you have the added bonus of a local to talk to, and it can be a great way to meet fellow travelers as well.

-No large tour groups or cruises.
+No large tour groups, cruises, or gay resorts.
 We don’t enjoy being surrounded by large groups of people, and prefer to set our own itinerary and pace.

 We are eco-tourists.
 We enjoy the flora, fauna, and scenery of the great outdoors!
-Hiking, snorkeling, biking, and kayaking are favorite activities when we travel.
+We always try to minimize our impact on the natural environment.
+Hiking, snorkeling, bicycling, and kayaking are favorite activities when we travel.

 We appreciate local culture and cuisine.
 Traditional costumes and dance, indigenous music, and traditional regional foods all appeal to us.
 We also enjoy the local markets, parks and architecture.